angadhn/MySite/_notes/inflatable von Braun Stations.md

 [^4]: Unlike was done with inflatables, we should maintain/increase support to mature in-space robotic assembly and maintenance technology development as I imagine that at even larger scales, a reliance on robots is inevitable.

 [^5]: I am currently reading James Hansen's [_Spaceflight Revolution_](https://www.nasa.gov/wp-content/uploads/2023/04/sp-4308.pdf) that should help me gain a deeper perspective on the early inflatable station.
 Fun fact: another of his books was adapted into [First Man](https://en.wikipedia.org/wiki/First_Man_(film)) with Ryan Gosling playing Neil Armstrong.

+[^6]: At the time of my writing this post, his sci-fi story was archived [here](https://frostydrew.org/papers.dc/papers/paper-somnium).